Adobe Firefly vs Nightcafe: Which Is Worth Your Time?

 • Substance 3D lets me create detailed textures and materials using AI, which is a huge benefit for 3D design work.

-• In Adobe Express, I can generate AI backgrounds, ideal for making standout social media posts.
+• Try out AI-created backgrounds in Adobe Express, ideal for making standout social media posts.

 ann young fixthephoto expert